MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_OfficeMobileInitReason** - An enumeration indicating the entry point of file open.

+- **Data_PostRenderToInspaceDuration** - The duration between post render end and the inspace animation. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+- **Data_PreAppActivateToDocumentOpBegin** - The duration of boot with preappactivate to appdocs begin.

 - **Data_RenderToInSpaceDuration** – The duration between render end and the silhouette/canvas animation.

 - **Data_SilhouetteDuration** - The duration of rendering of the file open.

+- **Data_SilhouetteDurationTillPostRender** - The duration of document end to post render.

 - **Data_TimeSplitMeasurements** - A string value logging the time duration spent in some function calls, in a format with function tag, start timestamp and duration.